markshperkin/markshperkin/README.md

   </p>
 </div>

 I am a recent graduate of the University of South Carolina, where I earned a Bachelor of Science in Computer Science with a solid GPA of 3.4.
-Throughout my academic journey, I have consistently demonstrated my commitment to excellence though my career as a studetn-athlete.
+Throughout my academic journey, I have consistently demonstrated my commitment to excellence through my career as a student-athlete.

 Part of the Gamecock swimming SEC D1 team for 5 seasons.